sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

 ## Task 7: Import the ML model

-1. Copy the SQL worksheet URL from the browser and paste it in another tab.
+1. Copy the SQL worksheet URL from the browser and paste it into another tab.

     ![](./images/replace-admin.png  " ")

-2. Change the user in the SQL Developer URL from ADMIN to **ml\_user** and press enter to log in as ML\_USER.
+2. Change the user in the Database Actions URL from ADMIN to **ml\_user** and press enter to log in as ML\_USER.
 Copy the URL to a text editor, you will need it later.
     ![](./images/ml-user-replaced.png  " ")

 3. Log in as ML\_USER, enter **Username - ML\_USER** and **Password** you created for the ATP Instance.
 Click **Sign in**.